Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 Running
 -------

-To run the script, first edit the file `ansible-hosts` to decide on which server to install.
+To run the script:
+- if you want to install on a remote server, first edit the file `ansible-hosts` to decide on which server(s) to install.
+- if you want to install on the same system, edit `fsw.yml` so that it says:

+    - hosts: localhost
+      connection: local

 To install on the same server, use "localhost".

-To run the scrip, just run:
+To run the script, just run:

     ./run.sh